 My husband and I spend much of our time on weekends hiking.
-When we were hiking over the last few days, I was struck at how writing is like hiking.
-Here are some thoughts.
+When we were hiking recently, I was struck at how hiking is like writing.
+Here are some of my observations.

 You start out with an idea—when you are thinking about hiking, you know you want to have a new experience.
 So you choose to go on a hike to explore.
-You pick a hiking location—that’s like picking your topic.
+You pick a hiking location—that’s like picking your writing topic.
 You may have chosen the hiking location based on features you want to see, like a waterfall, majestic mountain or cave.
 Similarly, you pick your writing topic to further explore nuances of a situation or to develop your own perspective on an issue.
-You may do research, or just pull together ideas from your experience or from thoughts swirling in your mind.
+You may do research, pull together ideas from your experience, or create connections from thoughts swirling in your mind.

-You have done some planning—like selecting your gear for a hike, with proper shoes, rain gear, a hiking stick, or for me, in summer, a cool cap (a bandana that is especially made to keep you cool).
+You have done some planning—like selecting your outfit for a hike, proper shoes, rain gear, a hiking stick, or for me, in summer, a cool cap (a bandana that is especially made to keep you cool).
 In writing, you may have created a mind map, outline, or just bulleted what you might write about.

 Sometimes, however, you don’t plan—spontenaity finds you.
-You are driving along on the way to do something else and see a sign that compels you to stop and take a look.
+When you are driving en route to an adventure, you may see a sign that compels you to stop and take a look at something else.
 Sometimes the surprises and delights that are unplanned make the most amazing memories.

 This spontaneity also happens when you write—and sometimes with great success.
 One of the most read blog posts I have ever written came out spontaneously in about 20 minutes with no planning.
 I had just been praying about the turmoil in the world and the words from my heart gushed out in Write Notes to Those You Love.
 And Send Them.